Chart Color Schemes

 Le Hunte - Elliston is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Le Hunte - Elliston, as per the latest Census, consisted of 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro SA had 75.9% houses and 24.1% other dwellings.
-Home ownership in Le Hunte - Elliston was at 56.3%, with mortgaged dwellings at 23.6% and rented ones at 20.1%.
+In Le Hunte - Elliston, as per the latest Census evaluation, 97.2% of dwellings were houses while 2.8% comprised semi-detached units, apartments and other types.
+This contrasts with Non-Metro SA's figures of 75.9% houses and 24.1% other dwellings.
+Home ownership in Le Hunte - Elliston stood at 56.3%, with mortgaged properties at 23.6% and rented ones at 20.1%.
 The median monthly mortgage repayment was $867, lower than Non-Metro SA's average of $1,170.
-Weekly rent in Le Hunte - Elliston was recorded at $150, compared to Non-Metro SA's $195.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Weekly rent in the area averaged $150, compared to Non-Metro SA's $195.
+Nationally, Le Hunte - Elliston's mortgage repayments were significantly lower at $867 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing